christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 ### Activation patching and iterative attention head analysis

-Activation patching is a super useful technique that helps us track which layers and sequence positions in the residual stream are storing and processing the critical information we care about.
+Activation patching is a super useful technique that can help us track which layers and sequence positions in the residual stream are storing and processing the critical information we're interested in.

 The obvious limitation of the techniques we’ve used so far is that they only focus on the final parts of the circuit—the bits that directly affect the logits.
 That’s useful, but clearly not enough to fully understand the whole circuit.
 What we really want is to figure out how everything composes together to produce the final output, and ideally, we’d like to build an end-to-end circuit that explains the entire behavior.

 This is where activation patching comes in.
-First introduced in the ROME paper (where they called it causal tracing), activation patching lets us dig deeper into the model’s internal computations.
+First introduced in the ROME paper (where they called it *causal tracing*), activation patching lets us dig deeper into the model’s internal computations.

-Here’s how it works: You run the model twice—once with a clean input that produces the correct answer, and once with a corrupted input that doesn’t.
-The trick is that during the corrupted run, you intervene by patching in an activation from the clean run.
-Basically, you replace the corrupted activation at a specific point with the corresponding clean activation and then let the model finish the run.
-The key insight here is that you can measure how much this patch shifts the output toward the correct answer.
+Here’s how it works: You run the model twice—once with a *clean* input that produces the correct answer, and once with a *corrupted* input that doesn’t.
+The trick is that during the corrupted run, you intervene by patching in an activation from the clean run at a specific point in the network.
+Basically, you replace the corrupted activation at a certain layer and position with the corresponding clean activation and then let the model continue its computation.
+The key insight here is that you can measure how much this patch shifts the output toward the correct answer, we can assess the importance of that particular activation.

 By iterating over lots of different activations, you can map out which ones matter.
 If patching a certain activation makes a big difference in pushing the model toward the right answer, it tells us that activation is important for the task.

-In other words, this is a noising algorithm (as opposed to the denoising focus we had in the last section).
+In other words, activation patching functions as a noising algorithm, contrasting with the denoising approaches we've previously focused on.

 The ability to localize computations like this is a huge win for mechanistic interpretability.
 If the model’s computations are spread out all over the place, it’s going to be much harder to form a clean, understandable story of what’s going on.
-But if we can pinpoint exactly which parts of the model matter, we can zoom in, figure out what they’re representing, how they’re connected, and ultimately reverse-engineer the circuit that’s driving the behavior.
+But if we can pinpoint exactly which parts of the model matter, we can zoom in, figure out what they’re representing, how they’re connected, and ultimately reverse-engineer the circuit responsible for the observed behavior.

 <br>